Join us for a traditional Shabbat dinner Friday http://t.co/0UVtFiKXLr

 Cindy Terebush was awarded a Bachelor of Arts degree and teaching certification from Kean College (now Kean University) and has completed the State of New Jersey Director’s Academy for Early Care and Education.
 In addition to meeting all of the criteria as mandated by the State of New Jersey to direct the pre-school, her credentials include New Jersey Teacher Certification through 12th grade.
 Cindy is also a Certified Youth, Parent, Family Coach.
 She has additional course work in such topics as special needs; classroom management; educational theory; program management & thematic curriculum; creating positive environments; math and cognitive for pre-school; health and safety; and excellence for parents.
 She also has business management experience in the field of marketing.

 Cindy has worked in the field of early childhood education for more than fifteen years.
 She is a member of National Association for the Education of Young Children (NAEYC) and is currently servicing as President of the local Shore Affiliate NJAEYC Board.
-She is a member of other professional organizations including Early Childhood Educators of Reform Judaism (ECE-RJ), the New Jersey Registry for Childhood Professionals Serving Children Birth Through Age Thirteen, the New Jersey Mentor Network and the National Association of Temple Educators (NATE).
+She is a member of other professional organizations including Early Childhood Educators of Reform Judaism (ECE-RJ) and the Association of Reform Jewish Educators (ARJE -formerly NATE).

 Cindy is a PINJ (New Jersey Registry) approved Associate Instructor of Adults specializing in the areas of cognitive development, positive guidance & discipline, curriculum development, developmentally appropriate practice and best practice.
 Cindy is an online reporter for “The Shriver Report” and author of the popular blog “Helping Kids & Families Achieve with Cindy Terebush.”
 She has presented numerous workshops and been a featured speaker at professional conferences and during various in-service, parent workshop & adult education programs.